josephbulger/josephbulger.github.io/source/_posts/2011-8-15-vacationeer-guide-credit-system.markdown

 ---
-author: jbulger
+author: joseph
 comments: true
 date: 2011-8-15 12:00:51
 layout: post
 slug: vacationeer%e2%80%99s-guide-credit-system
 title: 'Vacationeer’s Guide: Credit System'
 wordpress_id: 550
-categories:
+categories: [vacationeer guide, leading]
-- Leading
-tags:
-- vacationeer-guide
 ---

-Now that we understand the [concept of estimation](http://josephbulger.com/technology/vacationeer’s-guide-estimation/), we need to talk about how this "credit system" applies to our velocity.
+Now that we understand the concept of estimation, we need to talk about how this "credit system" applies to our velocity.

 <!-- more -->